 Betting on the outcome of Jets games is fun and entertaining, but there are several other ways to get involved from a betting perspective.
 Two of the most popular ways are via futures and props.
 A futures bet is a wager on an outcome that won’t be known until the future.
 Props can be based around a single game or the season as a whole.

 Odds for the futures market will be released in the offseason.
 It’s a highly-anticipated event as this presents a first look at the upcoming season from the perspective of oddsmakers.
 Futures are based on season-long outcomes and there are several different opportunities to explore, including:

 When betting on futures, line shopping is highly recommended.
 You’ll want to get your bets in at the best possible price to enhance potential returns, so checking out the options at multiple books can help you do that.
-As an example, BetMGM could have the Jets odds in one spot while FanDuel has a more appealing number on the same outcome.
+As an example, BetMGM in NY could have the Jets odds in one spot while Rivers in NY has a more appealing number on the same outcome.

-For props, you’ll find season-long options such as the winner of league MVP or the player who will have the most rushing yards.
+For props, you’ll find season-long options such as who will have the most rushing yards or the most passing touchdowns.
+That said, state law prohibits NY sportsbooks from accepting bets on awards, such as MVP or Offensive Player of the Year or even Super Bowl MVP.
 If a Jets game is on tap, clicking through on the game listing will bring you to the available props for that contest.
 There are generally lots of different options to explore, including:

 Don’t be shy about shopping around for the best props either.
 The Jets betting odds can vary by operator, and there may even be more options available at one shop over the other.
 By taking the time to look around, you can find what you want and maybe even get some more bang for the buck on your winning bets.